 - Declutter: Remove unused shortcuts on your desktop and Organize or empty your Downloads folder

 - Remove Programs you don’t use

 This checklist can help keep your computer running well, but even if you follow it you might come across problems.
-If you do, you can contact Y-Not Tech Services for assistance using the form below or by calling 403-915-8574.
+If you do, you can book an appointment below and have the experts take care of it.